kashishgargk123-star/Enhanced-FSM-Vending-Machine-Verilog/README.md

 ---

 ## Learning Outcomes
-.Learned Moore FSM design methodology.
+-Learned Moore FSM design methodology.
-.Implemented sequential logic in Verilog HDL.
+-Implemented sequential logic in Verilog HDL.
-.Developed and verified a complete testbench.
+-Developed and verified a complete testbench.
-.Debugged the design using GTKWave.
+-Debugged the design using GTKWave.
-.Used Git and GitHub for version control
+-Used Git and GitHub for version control

 ## ▶️ How to Run